• Skip to primary navigation

 Try serving it with a savory quiche or a ham and potato breakfast casserole, the sweet and savory are a great combination.

 There are “official” recipes out there that have been sanctioned by Dollywood, so I started there and made a few changes here and there.
-We ended up with an amazing cinnamon bread that is coated with butter and then brown sugar and cinnamon.
+We ended up with an amazing cinnamon bread that is coated with butter and then dipped into brown sugar and cinnamon.

 The super soft dough is light as can be, you can eat a loaf by yourself before you even realize it! 🙀